EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 1) Find valence band maximum and calculate effective mass

-Try floating from the point (0.25,0,0) then do a gradient minimization and calculate the effective mass.
-The region around the valence band maximum is flatter so try using a smaller excursion radius such as 0.001.
-Note that you will have to change floatmn to floatmx and the band number from 5 to 4.
+Although we know the valence band maximum for silicon is at the &Gamma point, we will use it as an example for finding a maximum point.
+In the float step, change the floatmn (for minimum) to floatmx (for maximum) and change the band number to 4 (for valence band).
+Notice the energies are going up.
+Now do a gradient minimization from the point you floated to, remember to change the band number to 4.
+The valence band maximum is in a flatter region so try using a smaller excursion radius, say 0.001.
+Then calculate the effective mass.
+Your values should be around (-0.33, -0.56, -0.88).
+The negative signs indicate a maximum point in all three directions.

 2) Find extremal points for ..., they do not lie on high-symmetry lines.